Felly Bull

 6. Lay the pieces of fish on top of the rice, turn off the heat and cover the cazuela or casserole with a clean tea towel, opened-out newspaper or lid.
 Leave to rest for 5 minutes, during which time the monkfish will finish cooking through.

-7. Maybe enjoy with some homemade bread on the side and definitely a glass of rioja?!
+7. Enjoy with some homemade bread on the side and definitely a glass of Rioja!

 Did you make this recipe?